garymm-org/garymm-org.github.io/_posts/2023-03-17-visiting-mexico.markdown

 %}

 One of the brightest spots is Guaymas, Sonora, which has a homicide rate of 115 / 100k population.
-But just avoid the bright spots and you’ll probably be fine!
+That's way more murdery than I would be comfortable with, but just avoid the bright spots and you’ll probably be fine!

 Here are some homicide rates in a few cities in Mexico that I recommend in green, compared with some cities in the USA and France you might be familiar with: